Bristol Weekend Getaway Ideas (Incl. Good Food)

 Cheddar Gorge

-How far from Bristol: 40 minutes drive
+How Far—40 minutes drive

 The view to the gorge is just WONDERFUL.
 Not too strenuous.
 You can finish the hiking loop in around 2 hours.
 Many shops in the village, too.
 Check out for more useful informations on this post.